STOP = Stop Taxes On Property

 H. REDUCES THE STATE SALES TAX RATE TO 4%.

 Farm feed and fertilizer and manufacturing “raw materials” for making products will remain exempt from a retail sales tax.
-A sales tax on occasional equipment purchases will remain deductible to farmers and businesses as a business expense and be far less than the annual property tax cost.
+A sales tax on occasional equipment purchases will remain deductible to farmers and businesses as a business expense.

 SALES TAX: $4.3 billion collected in 2008 and $4.82 billion exempted on sales and services.